pelavarre/xshverb/README.md

 You get how this works?

-Our same web address of the Code, formatted as a simpler hotlink, is https://raw.githubusercontent.com/pelavarre/xshverb/refs/heads/main/bin/xshverb.py
+Our same web address of the Code, formatted as a hotlink without the Shell's Single Quote marks is https://raw.githubusercontent.com/pelavarre/xshverb/refs/heads/main/bin/xshverb.py

-You definitely can drop out all our mess of single quote ' marks out of our install, so long as you actually don't have aggressive social media remaking your every other word into an irrelevant unsecured hotlink
+You definitely can drop out all our mess of Single Quote ' marks out of our install procedure, so long as you actually don't have aggressive social media interfering here, remaking your every other word into an irrelevant hotlink

-Shell Error Messages like "zsh: command not found: 404" or "bash: 404: command not found" mean the download went wrong.
+Shell Error Messages like "zsh: command not found: 404" or "bash: 404: command not found" can come at you to say the download went wrong.
 We've found some corporate firewalls at work disrupt the download like that You can find your Internet outside, if need be